Charleston Car Accident Lawyer

 - We have the experience, skill, and resources needed to help you properly investigate and litigate the most complicated car collision cases.

 A car wreck can cost you thousands of dollars in property damage and medical bills.
 If a distracted driver killed your loved one, your family will never be the same.
 Car accident survivors often sustain emotional damage, post-traumatic stress disorder, and much more.
 Their quality of life often changes after a crash.
 In the face of these myriad damages, trust your case to our experienced lawyers.
-Aggressive representation from a Charleston personal attorney can help maximize your odds of winning your case.
+Aggressive representation from a Charleston personal injury attorney can help maximize your odds of winning your case.

 Insurance companies want you to settle for as little as possible.
 You can protect yourself from insurance bad faith tactics used by these companies by hiring the right legal representation for your claim.
 When you call an insurer to report a crash, the company will assign an adjuster to your case.
 An adjuster sees many cases per month.
 Because of this, they often don’t know much about your individual case when they call.